Krijger/util/README.md

 # Util

-Utility scripts that are usefull across systems.
+Utility scripts that are useful across systems.